asukiaaa/arduino-XboxControllerNotificationParser/README.md

 # arduino-XboxControllerNotificationParser

-A library for arduino to parse notification from a xbox controller.
+A library for arduino to parse notification from a xbox series X or S controller.

 ## Setup